Our Favorite Places In Nashville!

 Side note- This company was founded by Trey Bruce and his mom Patsy.
 He is a monster hit songwriter in Nashville (You can read all about him on the website- but I have to mention that his dad wrote "Mama's Don't Let Your Babies Grow Up To Be Cowboys" because it's just a fun fact!)
 Full disclosure- Trey is a good friend of ours- which is how we were able to get you a discount code to use on the tour!

 Nashville Farmer's Market- I like going to the farmer's market to do my "gift shopping" (Even if it's for myself, haha!)
 Of course they have produce, but you can also find local artists and some truly unique items.
 My favoritevendor at the Farmer's Market is Helen's Pop Art.
 She sells hand designed "Nashville themed" clothing items, hats, earrings, paintings, etc. While you're in this area, wander through the park to get to the "most photographed" place in town.
-You'll know it when you see it, but it's a stunning view of the park with the Parthenon in the background.
+You'll know it when you see it, but it's a stunning view of the park with the Capitol in the background.

 Side note- The Parthenon- We've been inside of it.
 My suggestion is to keep your money and just enjoy the view.
 You can read about the history online if you're curious.